 Records pertain to the charter, incorporation, and abandonment of the corporate name of F.W.
 Wagener Company, Inc. They include a petition and declaration for charter; minutes of a meeting of the Board of Directors; a bill of sale; bylaws; a prospectus of the F.W.
-Wagener Company ("wholesale grocers, cotton factors, dealers in fertilizer, liquor, etc."); and a plat (oversized) of land in Lexington County (S.C.) showing subdivisions of the property of F.W.
-Wagener & Company of Charleston (S.C.), a 1917 copy of a plat made in 1897.
+Wagener Company ("wholesale grocers, cotton factors, dealers in fertilizer, liquor, etc."); and a 1917 copy of a plat made in 1897 (See oversize box for Collections 152 and 153) of land in Lexington County (S.C.) showing subdivisions of the property of F.W.
+Wagener & Company of Charleston (S.C.).
 The land was located between the Broad River and the public road from Columbia to Newberry, seven miles from Columbia (S.C.).